secretstartups/handbook/practical-handbook-edits/index.html.md

 ### Web IDE editing steps

 1. Navigate to the handbook page you want to edit.
-At the bottom, click on the URL `Edit in Web IDE` to open the new Web IDE.
+At the bottom, or on the right, click on the URL `Edit in Web IDE` to open the new Web IDE.
     - Alternatively, open the [www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com) project and select `Web IDE` from the edit actions.
 This requires you to navigate into the source tree where the handbook files are located.

    ![Handbook page at the bottom, action: Edit in Web IDE](/images/handbook/editing/practical_handbook_edits_web_ide_vs_code_bottom_handbook_action.png)

-2. Familiarize yourself with the Web IDE editor, based on VS Code:
+2. Familiarize yourself with the [Web IDE](https://docs.gitlab.com/ee/user/project/web_ide/):
     - The menu sections are located on the left
     - The explorer section provides the file tree for the project, which is opened automatically when editing a handbook file. (keyboard shortcut: `Shift+Cmd+E`)
     - The editing view is on the right side.
 On top, there are tabs to organize open files.